PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image22.png" width=450 />

-## Testing the Tenant Management project with Visual Studio 2019
+## Test the Tenant Management project in Visual Studio 2019

 In order to run and test the **TenantManagement** project on a developer workstation, you must install the .NET 5 SDK and Visual Studio 2019.